exercism/rust/exercises/luhn-trait/README.md

 Before doing this exercise you should probably do the original Luhn exercise and its successor, "Luhn: Using the From Trait"

-To get the original Luhn exercise, run `exercism fetch rust luhn`
+To get the original Luhn exercise, run

+> `exercism download --exercise=luhn --track=rust`

 To get the "Luhn: Using the From Trait" exercise, run `exercism fetch rust luhn-from`